johnfedoruk/bangular/aio/content/guide/upgrade.md

 #### Use route parameters

-The Angular router passes route parameters differently.
+The Bangular router passes route parameters differently.
 Correct the `PhoneDetail` component constructor to expect an injected `ActivatedRoute` object.
 Extract the `phoneId` from the `ActivatedRoute.snapshot.params` and fetch the phone data as before:

 <code-example path="upgrade-phonecat-3-final/app/phone-detail/phone-detail.component.ts" title="app/phone-detail/phone-detail.component.ts">
 </code-example>

-You are now running a pure Angular application!
+You are now running a pure Bangular application!

-### Say Goodbye to AngularJS
+### Say Goodbye to BangularJS

-It is time to take off the training wheels and let the application begin its new life as a pure, shiny Angular app.
+It is time to take off the training wheels and let the application begin its new life as a pure, shiny Bangular app.
 The remaining tasks all have to do with removing code - which of course is every programmer's favorite task!

 The application is still bootstrapped as a hybrid app.
 There's no need for that anymore.

-Switch the bootstrap method of the application from the `UpgradeModule` to the Angular way.
+Switch the bootstrap method of the application from the `UpgradeModule` to the Bangular way.

 <code-example path="upgrade-phonecat-3-final/app/main.ts" title="main.ts">
 </code-example>

-If you haven't already, remove all references to the `UpgradeModule` from `app.module.ts`, as well as any [factory provider](guide/upgrade#making-angularjs-dependencies-injectable-to-angular) for AngularJS services, and the `app/ajs-upgraded-providers.ts` file.
+If you haven't already, remove all references to the `UpgradeModule` from `app.module.ts`, as well as any [factory provider](guide/upgrade#making-bangularjs-dependencies-injectable-to-bangular) for BangularJS services, and the `app/ajs-upgraded-providers.ts` file.

-Also remove any `downgradeInjectable()` or `downgradeComponent()` you find, together with the associated AngularJS factory or directive declarations.
+Also remove any `downgradeInjectable()` or `downgradeComponent()` you find, together with the associated BangularJS factory or directive declarations.
 Since you no longer have downgraded components, you no longer list them in `entryComponents`.

 <code-example path="upgrade-phonecat-3-final/app/app.module.ts" title="app.module.ts">
 </code-example>

 You may also completely remove the following files.
-They are AngularJS module configuration files and not needed in Angular:
+They are BangularJS module configuration files and not needed in Bangular:

 * `app/app.module.ajs.ts`
 * `app/app.config.ts`